 - Incapacity caused by the abuse.

 Nursing and other staff should help patients with basic hygiene.
-This includes getting dressed, brushing teeth, clipping nails, combing hair and bathing.
+This includes getting dressed, brushing teeth, clipping nails, combing hair, and bathing.
 When the person is being neglected, they are left to care for themselves and may not be able to do it effectively.
-If your loved shows signs of poor hygiene or bed sores, it is a major warning sign of a negligent nursing home staff.
+If your loved one shows signs of poor hygiene or bed sores, it is a major warning sign of a negligent nursing home staff.

 Nursing homes must provide residents with safe and clean living facilities.
 If this does not happen, they may be guilty of neglect.
-Federal laws state that nursing home facilities must have an infection control program that provides a comfortable, safe and sanitary environment.
-Check to make sure your loved one has clean bedding and clothing, a clean bathroom and kitchen.
+Federal laws state that nursing home facilities must have an infection-control program that provides a comfortable, safe, and sanitary environment.
+Check to make sure your loved one has clean bedding and clothing, a clean bathroom, and kitchen.

 Neglect and abuse can cause emotional problems for elderly patients.
 They can show fear of caregivers and may not want to talk about issues they are dealing with in the nursing home.
 Patients may become distant from their family and friends and may be depressed due to emotional abuse.

 Do the staff always seem hurried and chaotic when you visit?
 Do they work well as a team, or do they have poor attitudes?
 At mealtimes, do they talk only to each other, or do they talk to residents?
 Also, if you never see the director or manager, that indicates that the staff may have poor leadership.